 HUD issued HOME-ARP requirements and is in the process of developing training materials and toolkits to help participating jurisdictions with program design and implementation.
-The City will need to complete a community needs assessment prior to developing an open application process.
+The City is required to complete a community needs assessment prior to developing an open and competitive application process to allocate approximately $969,000.

 HOME-ARP funding must be fully expended by September 2030.